Akul0003/for-paractice/README.md

 # This is second file
 <BR>
-this is only foe sample
+this is only for  sample